junaidhamzae/codereap/README.md

 - Reachability is computed from combined entrypoints (package.json + auto‑seeded + `--entry`).
 Files matching `--alwaysLive` are unioned into the live set after traversal.
 - In‑degree remains informational.
 - CSV output is no longer supported.
+ - String‑literal dynamic imports add edges by default to improve reachability (disable with `--dynamicEdges off`).
+Non‑literal dynamic imports are not resolved; use `--alwaysLive` globs for those cases.

 Next.js auto detection (default):